 - Set file delimiters and preview parsed data in the field below.

-- Complete fields mapping to link file columns to appropriate database fields.
+- Complete fields mapping to link file columns to the appropriate database fields.

-- Designate options at the last page and complete upload.
+- Designate options at the last page and complete the upload.

 Download FREE Trial Version of Store ManagerDownload It Now